-weed issues and the need for environmental stewardship.
+The Weed Warriors program presents an awareness of the need for volunteer stewardship.
+Stabalized weed infestations are often large and economically unfeasible for Cties and communities to control successfully without assistance from non-profit organizations like the Weed Warriors.
 Projects include invasive weed assessment, removal, and habitat restoration using native species plants and trees that stabilize the environment after the invasive weeds are removed.
-In Weed Warrior projects, today’s youth, who

-are tomorrow’s citizens, civic leaders, and environmental stewards of the next generation, experience
+are tomorrow’s citizens, civic leaders, and environmental stewards of the next generation.
+They experience

-activities in the local community while learning what it means to be an environmental
+activities in their local community while learning what it means to be an environmental